coyotebush/master-calendar/README.md

 Sources
 ---
 Sources are specified in `calendar-sources.js`.
 A source provides event data for the calendar through a JSON API as per FullCalendar.

+#### Properties
+A source must have a name and color specified.
+While an `events` property may provide event data through a predefined array of event objects or a function to generate events, most uses will probably involve a JSON feed.
+The rules are:

+- The properties `url` and optionally `startParam` and `endParam` may be specified per FullCalendar documentation.
+- Or, these properties may be specified in an `api.events` object.
+- Or, just `url` may be specified as the value of `api.events`.

+To specify an event creation API, similarly, the URL may be specified as `api.create`, or `api.create` can contain `url`, `startParam` (default:
+`start`), and/or `endParam` (default: `end`).

+#### Examples
 The minimal specification for a source is as

     {
 	  name: 'Community Events',